AaronBush07/ca_dev_test/README.md

 ### What are some missing edge cases you think this design hasn't covered?
 - What is the result for an empty string?
 Are all results returned or no results returned?
 - Is the search matching on whole words or partial words?
 - Should there be a limit to how many results are returned?
 What happens when there are more than 8 results?
+What happens if there's 1000 results?
 - What happens to the design on different sized screens?
 The picture size may be too small to discern any use to the user if there are too many columns.
-- Special characters are accepted.
+- Are special characters are accepted?

 ### List out some behaviours that this component should have: